brooklynrail/brooklynrail-platform/content/events/2021/02/curatorial-activism-part-4.md

       doctoral program in queer Visual Studies at the University at Buffalo.
 He has also founded and chaired several major non-profit and queer activist organizations.
-  - person: amelia-jones
-    event_bio: "Amelia Jones is Robert A. Day Professor and Vice Dean of Academics and Research in Roski School of Art & Design at the University of Southern California.
-Amelia is the curator of the critically acclaimed exhibition _Sexual Politics: Judy Chicago’s ‘Dinner Party’ in Feminist Art History_, at the Hammer Museum at UCLA, in 1996, and organized the exhibition _Material Traces: Time and the Gesture in Contemporary Art_ at the Leonard and Bina Ellen Gallery in Montréal in 2013.
-She also organized the event _Trans-Montréal_ (Performance Studies International, 2015), including
-      performances, while her performance event Live Artists Live took place at USC in 2016.
-The former event also resulted in a special issue of Performance Research edited by Amelia entitled “On Trans/Performance,” published in October 2016.
-Recent publications include _Seeing
-      Differently: A History and Theory of Identification and the Visual Arts_ (2012) and the anthology _Otherwise: Imagining Queer Feminist Art Histories_, co-edited with Erin Silver (2016).
-The catalogue _Queer
-      Communion: Ron Athey_ (2020), co-edited with Andy Campbell, which accompanies a retrospective of Athey’s work by the same name at Participant Inc. (New York) and ICA (Los Angeles), has just been listed among “Best Art Books 2020” in the _New York Times_.
-Her book entitled In _Between Subjects: A Critical Genealogy of Queer Performance_ is published in 2021 by Routledge Press.   "
   - person: maura-reilly
     event_bio: "Maura Reilly is a curator and arts writer who has organized dozens of exhibitions internationally with a specific focus on marginalized